hkbu-kennycheng/comp7065/lab5.md

 ## Define the loss function and optimizer

-After building the model, we need to define the loss function and optimizer.
-You could use the following command to define the loss function and optimizer:
+After building the model, we need to define the loss function and optimizer.You could use the following command to define the loss function and optimizer:

 ```python
 from torch import optim